pysat/pysatSpaceWeather/docs/supported_instruments.rst

 ^^^

-Ap is a geomagnetic index that reflects the magnitude of geomagnetic disturbances at Earth, but unlike the Kp uses a linear scale.
+Ap is a geomagnetic index that reflects the magnitude of geomagnetic disturbances at Earth but unlike Kp uses a linear scale.
 Historic, recent (last 30 days), and forecasted values are available from `GFZ <https://www.gfz-potsdam.de/en/kp-index/>`_ and the `SWPC Forecasts page <https://www.swpc.noaa.gov/forecasts>`_.